promptfoo/promptfoo/site/docs/configuration/expected-outputs/deterministic.md

       databaseType: 'MySQL'
 ```

-You can also optionally set a `whiteTableList`/`whiteColumnList` in the `value` to determine the SQL authority list that your LLM output will be validated against.
+You can also optionally set a `allowedTables`/`allowedColumns` in the `value` to determine the SQL authority list that your LLM output will be validated against.
-The format of whiteTableList:
+The format of allowedTables:

 ```
 {type}::{dbName}::{tableName} // type could be select, update, delete or insert
 ```

-The format of whiteColumnList:
+The format of allowedColumns:

 ```
 {type}::{tableName}::{columnName} // type could be select, update, delete or insert